advancedresearch/maray/README.md

 - Automatic compressor of math formula
 - Render and export to PNG file
 - Parallel rendering using Rayon and interpreter
-- Parallel rendering using WASM and JIT by Cranelift
+- Parallel rendering using WASM and JIT by [wasmer](https://crates.io/crates/wasmer)
 - `Semantics` trait for performing semantical analysis

 When using Maray, it is common to inline everything first and use automatic compression to reduce operations.